What you'll learn

 Custom block definitions

 Create a new file in the src/blocks/ directory called json.js.
-This will hold our custom JSON-related blocks.
+This will hold the custom JSON-related blocks.
 Add the following code:

 import * as Blockly from 'blockly';